AnimaCorpi/project-command-line-inventory/README.md

 ### Stretch goals

 - Add a new command that lets the user filter by a item property like:
-  - a true/false value (see all cookies that are vegan).
+  - a true/false value (see all items that are in stock).
-  - a greater than/less than value (see all shoes that cost more than $100).
+  - a greater than/less than value (see all items under 3 bucks).

 - Add unit testing with Jest.